 Albania is one of Europe’s best-kept secrets.
-Though it increases in popularity each year, the country is largely ignored by tourists, who still think of it as a post-communist backwater (as if the world hasn’t changed in the last 30 years).
+Though it increases in popularity each year, the country is largely ignored by tourists; many still think of it as a post-communist backwater (as if the world hasn’t changed in the last 30 years).

 Yet this is a land of untouched natural beauty, with a rich history dating back to the ancient Illyrians and Greeks.
 It has become a solid favorite of backpackers looking for an affordable, off-the-beaten-path destination to explore.